Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - Their undercoat is the coat closest to their skin.
 This coat is generally quite dense and is made of fairly short hairs.
 These are very soft and need to be groomed with a brush.

-The double layer means that you’re going to need to put extra effort into taking care of your dog because you need to make sure that you can groom the lower layer as well.
+The double-layer means that you’re going to need to put extra effort into taking care of your dog because you need to make sure that you can groom the lower layer as well.
 Furthermore, double-coated dogs tend to shed quite a bit more than "normal" dogs, so if you don’t take ample care of them, you will probably notice in terms of how much fur ends up on your furniture.
 (But hey, you can’t spell furniture without fur!)

 Furthermore, if you don’t groom your dog, they will be prone to getting mats in their undercoat.
-These can lead to dreadlocks and, in more serious cases, dirt can get trapped in the mats that can lead to infections which can ultimately be quite dangerous for your dog.
+These can lead to dreadlocks and, in more serious cases, dirt can get trapped in the mats which can lead to infections which can ultimately be quite dangerous for your dog.

 You won’t ever be able to completely stop your dog from shedding, but you can at least get the majority of excess fur off with regular grooming.
 This also helps to keep dirt away from your dog and will help keep them looking sleek and fresh.